 Vicky Yannoula is a classical musician engaged in an array of performance, managerial, educational and entrepreneurial activities.
-In addition to her activities as a concert pianist and music educator, Vicky is Chief Executive and Music Summer School Director of the Hackney Youth Orchestras Trust, and Director of Akouson Classical and Akouson Classical Artists.
+In addition to her activities as a concert pianist and music educator, Vicky is Chief Executive and Music Summer School Director of the Hackney Youth Orchestras Trust, Deputy Head of Camden Music Service, and Director of Akouson Classical and Akouson Classical Artists.

 For more information about commercial recordings look at the 'Further Websites and Links' section.

 Vicky began receiving piano tuition in Corfu-Greece where she was born.
 She continued her piano studies at the National Conservatory of Athens and obtained her Piano Recital Diploma with Distinction and a Special Prize for Exceptional Performance.

 She holds a Bachelor in Music (Honours) and a Postgraduate Diploma in Performance from the Royal College of Music.
 She also holds a Masters in Performance course from Goldsmiths College-University of London, and worked with professor Ruth Nye, a former pupil of the renowned pianist Claudio Arrau.

 A few of her most recent performances include solo piano and chamber music recitals at the Llangollen International Musical Eisteddfod, Queen Elizabeth Hall, Kings Place, Bolivar Hall, Thessaloniki Concert Hall, Pushkin House, Sherborne Abbey and Christchurch Priory.
 Past performances include concertos for piano & orchestra with Christchurch Sinfonia and with the Youth Orchestra of Wil, a recital at the Summer Festival of the International Holland Music Sessions and further recitals at the Thessaloniki Concert Hall, the Literature Society of Corfu, the Athens College Theatre, the Ionian Academy and other halls.

 Vicky has performed at the Paxos Festival in Greece, has collaborated with distinguished violinist Leonidas Kavakos and cellist Alexander Ivashkin, and has also performed with the Botton Eurythmy Ensemble in two concert tours around the UK that included over 40 performances.
 She has also performed with acclaimed artists Natalia Lomeiko, Yuri Zhislin and Richard Harwood.